lucsorel/py2puml/README.md

 # Changelog

+* `0.11.0`: new CLI API to support parsing a module or a package, even outside from the project namespace
 * `0.10.0`: support ellipsis in type annotations (tuple with arbitrary length)
 * `0.9.1`: improved 0.7.2 by adding the current working directory at the beginning of the sys.path to resolve the module paths of the project being inspected.
 Fix url to PlantUML logo on the README.md page